tsahota/NMproject/README.md

 NOTE: the `-dir` option must always be specified when using NMproject

+The `mod1` object here will contain information about the run.
 If you have set up the `path.nm_tran` option configured (see FAQ below), you can do a quick test that your control stream and dataset pass NMTRAN checks:

 ```r
 nm_tran(mod1)